wachidsusilo/TinyDB/README.md

     }

     //This method MUST exist
-    //Members MUST be separated by comma
-    String toString() const {
+    //Members MUST be separated using a separator, in this case we use comma String toString() const {
         return name + "," + age;
     }